amd/Quark/docs/source/pytorch/example_quark_torch_llm_ptq.rst

 Recipe 2: FP8 (OCP fp8_e4m3) Quantization & Json_SafeTensors_Export with KV Cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to export the autofp8 format for use in downstream libraries such as vLLM, please add '--custom_mode fp8'.

 .. code-block:: bash

    python3 quantize_quark.py --model_dir [llama checkpoint folder] \